Date of update: 10 February 2020

 Among the arrests were a suspected foreign terrorist fighter of Malaysian nationality who was deported to Kuala Lumpur from Turkey.

 In 2019, Operation Sunbird IV saw close to 15 million searches made against INTERPOL’s databases at 90 border points across the region.
 This led to the arrest of 24 individuals, including 11 who were subject to INTERPOL Red Notices.

 Data protection is an important aspect of international police cooperation.
 In this respect, in November 2017 the project organized a training session in the Philippines to certify 20 participants from nine countries as Data Protection Officers.
 The course provided the officers with the necessary training to ensure that all data processed by their National Central Bureaus (NCBs) complies with INTERPOL’s Rules on the Processing of Data.
 This was followed by an instructor development course so that the participants would be able to in turn train their colleagues on data protection regulations.

-Workshops on developing national standard operating procedures for the use of INTERPOL’s Stolen and Lost Travel Documents (SLTD) database were held in Myanmar and Laos in June 2018.
+Workshops on developing national standard operating procedures for the use of SLTD database (travel and identity documents) were held in Myanmar and Laos in June 2018.
 A general course on INTERPOL’s policing capabilities and legal framework was held in Thailand in August 2018.